-CIEL offers one special fellowship each year, the Louis B. Sohn Fellowship in Human Rights and Environment, for public interest lawyers that have had significant on the ground experience working on human rights issues.
+CIEL offers one ad-honorem fellowship each year, the Louis B. Sohn Fellowship in Human Rights and Environment, for public interest lawyers that have had significant on the ground experience working on human rights issues.
 The LBS Fellowship will cover the cost of attending a strategic meeting on human rights and the environment.

 2012 - 2013: Katja Bratrschovsky (Austria)